Monsoft-Solutions/praxis-notes-website/website-docs/component-patterns.md

-# Praxis Note Component Design Patterns
+# Praxis Notes Component Design Patterns

-This document provides detailed patterns and examples for components used throughout the Praxis Note website.
+This document provides detailed patterns and examples for components used throughout the Praxis Notes website.

 ## Table of Contents